staples-sparx/StaplesLabs.github.io/who-we-are.md

 Our teams roll up their sleeves to get the job done, from start to finish, with no artificial boundaries.
 They are egoless, and plain-spoken.
-They hold temselves directly accountable for the success of the overall project.
+They hold themselves directly accountable for the success of the overall project.

 So if you design a software service, you will also build it, deploy it